delvianv/delvianv/README.md

 **My work experience for the past 18 years is a combination of hardware and software roles.
-Highlights in my career include maintaining communication equipment for the SA Air Force, programming building automation systems, and building apps for a financial service company.**
+Highlights in my career include maintaining communication equipment for the SA Air Force, programming building automation systems, and making apps for a financial service company.**

 I learned my first programming language, BASIC, in 1998 when I was 12 years old by